nanjingboy/clown/README.md

 ### Clown:

-A simple ActiveRecord library for PHP.
+A simple PHP ActiveRecord library for Mysql.

 ### Getting Started: